top of page

 Finding the Right Core Physical Therapist

 Having each of my children was life changing and eye opening.
 It was difficult for me to find someone to help me recover, even with all the resources I had available working in a large hospital system.
 How much more difficult is it for someone outside of the medical field to find help?
-The truth is that there are very few therapists and practitioners who understand and can effectively treat the pelvis, SI (sacroiliac) joints, pelvic floor muscles and the connection with the gut, bladder, bowel and sexual function.
+The truth is that there are very few therapists and practitioners who understand and can effectively treat the pelvis, SI (sacroiliac) dysfunction, the pelvic floor and the connection with the gut, bladder, bowel and sexual function.
 My physical therapy education did not provide me with the tools to understand the pelvic floor, let alone pelvic pain.
-Most of what I have learned was in postgraduate studies and coursework, from yoga and Pilates instructors and from some of the best mentors in the world!
+Most of what I have learned was in postgraduate studies and coursework, from neuroscience gurus, physical therapists, chiropractors, fitness and Pilates instructors and from some of the best mentors in the world!
 I am constantly learning and growing in my treatment approach.
 I believe this is the attitude you want to look for in a physical therapist.
 The good news is that more physical therapy programs now include internships for the treatment of pelvic floor dysfunctions and the future looks bright.
 But until more therapists are trained, finding someone with experience and effective skills can be a daunting task.

 There are ideal characteristics you should look for in seeking help from a pelvic core physical therapist.
 You should continue searching until you find these qualities, even if it means traveling to get the help you need.
 Do not limit your search to your geographical area, since there might not be a qualified therapist in your area and you will waste time and money and end up with feelings of hopelessness or despair.
 With this age of technology, you can search just about any topic on the web and find information.
 But how do you know you are in good hands (pun intended)?